 Evolution of DAOs

-Although the teams behind many blockchain-based protocols have only just started handing control to their communities through DAO governance, the concept of decentralized decision-making is not a new one.
-Indeed, Ethereum cofounder Vitalik Buterin wrote extensively about distributed governance systems as early as 2014 — the same year that Rune Christensen first outlined the Maker protocol, its decentralized stablecoin and community leadership.
+Although the teams behind many blockchain-based protocols have only just started handing control to their communities through DAO governance, the concept of decentralized decision-making isn't a new one.
+Indeed, Ethereum cofounder Vitalik Buterin wrote extensively about distributed governance systems as early as 2014.
+This is the same year that Rune Christensen first outlined the Maker protocol, its decentralized stablecoin, and community leadership.
 In explaining the concept, Buterin stated:

 “The ideal of a decentralized autonomous organization is easy to describe: it is an entity that lives on the internet and exists autonomously, but also heavily relies on hiring individuals to perform certain tasks that the automaton itself cannot do.”